CatherineGracey/week1_homework/Ari/day3/PT planner.md

 All 3 train lines intersect at **Richmond**, but there are NO other intersection points as trains run express.

-Write a JS program that works out display the journey when you give it an origin and destination.
+Write a JS program that works out and displays the journey when you give it an origin and destination.

 example: